jasmine789/Planning-and-Learning-in-Robotics-ResultsDemo/README.md

 ## PR1: Autonomous navigation in Door&Key Environment

-This project implements autonomous navigation in a Door & Key environment to make an agent get treasure with lowest cost using Dynamic Programming algorithm with a known map.
-There is a key, a door and walls in the map.
+This project implements autonomous navigation in a Door & Key environment to make an agent get treasure with the lowest cost using Dynamic Programming algorithm with a known map.
+There are a key, a door, and walls on the map.
 The agent needs to get the treasure with the lowest cost.
-The agent has three regular actions - move forward(MF), turn left(TL) and turn right (TR), and two special actions, pick up key(PK) and unlock door(UD).
-In this project, I firstly define the problem as a deterministic shortest path problem (DSP) and then use Label Correcting (LC) algorithm to solve the problem.
+The agent has three regular actions - move forward(MF), turn left(TL) and turn right (TR), and two special actions, pick up the key(PK) and unlock the door(UD).
+In this project, I define the problem as a deterministic shortest path problem (DSP) and then use the Label Correcting (LC) algorithm to solve the problem.

 The Results are demonstrated below: